GlenJeong/GlenJeong/README.md

-## Hi there, This is Glenn Jeong  👋
+## Hi there, This is Glenn Jeong, a developers who always try new things and enjoy learning.  👋

 My goal is to become a highly proficient web developer who not only creates functional and innovative web solutions but also ensures a seamless and user-centric experience.
 I am committed to continuous learning, adapting to new technologies, and delivering projects with professionalism and attention to detail.